Probabilistic deconstruction of a theory of gravity, Part I: flat space: Stochastic process in JT gravity

 where $J$ is an integer s.t. $x_{\bm{i}}=0$ for $\abs{\bm{i}}<J$.
 In our case with $x_{\bm{i}}=p_{\bm{i}}$, $J=3$.
 Let us also note the formula \eqref{sadfm} assumes that the matrix of second derivatives of the exponent $p$ is diagonal in the variables $\bm{z}$.

-We can thus evaluate \eqref{Qgeneq} in the semi-classical limit to $O(\ga^0)$ accuracy, via calculations similar to those outlined in \eqref{fTint}, \eqref{2pexp} and \eqref{nptcpt}, \eqref{npexp}.
-Some points of note in the calculation are i) saddle-points exist, and thus the integrals are supported, only in the relative regions $(x_2; x_1) \in \text{region }3 \text{ (or 4)}$, and $(x_3; x_2), (x_2; x_1) \in \text{region }3 \text{ (or }4)$ (see Figure \ref{fig: relrgn}), ii) we should make the exponents which appear in the integrals analytic, by changing variables from $\xi_{j,i}$ to the scaled geodesic distance $l_{j,i}=\sqrt{\xi_{j,i}}$, iii) in applying \eqref{sadfm} variables must be used which diagonalize the matrix of second derivatives of the exponent, iv) the infinite factor $q_{T_1}(x_1)=2 \text{vol}(\HH)$ must be factored out consistently across terms in \eqref{Qgeneq} as $(\text{vol}(\HH))^{-1}=\delta(t_{21}-t)$, and v) in evaluating the first integral on the RHS of \eqref{Qgeneq}, we convert the Taylor expansion of $F$ in absolute coordinates to an expansion in relative coordinates $l_{32}$, $t_{32}$, where we use the flat geometry at short distances \eqref{flatgm}.
+We can then evaluate \eqref{qgeneq} in the semi-classical limit to $O(\ga^0)$ accuracy, via calculations similar to those outlined in \eqref{fTint}, \eqref{2pexp} and \eqref{nptcpt}, \eqref{npexp}.
+See Appendix \ref{app: geneq} for details.
+Some points of note are i) saddle-points exist, and thus the integrals are supported, only in the relative regions $(x_2; x_1) \in \text{region }3 \text{ (or 4)}$, and $(x_3; x_2), (x_2; x_1) \in \text{region }3 \text{ (or }4)$ (see Figure \ref{fig: relrgn}), ii) we should make the exponents which appear in the integrals analytic, by changing variables from $\xi_{j,i}$ to the scaled geodesic distance $l_{j,i}=\sqrt{\xi_{j,i}}$, iii) in applying \eqref{sadfm} variables must be used which diagonalize the matrix of second derivatives of the exponent, iv) the infinite factor $q_{T_1}(x_1) \propto \text{vol}(H(x_1))$ must be factored out consistently across terms in \eqref{qgeneq}, and v) in evaluating the first integral on the RHS of \eqref{qgeneq}, we convert the Taylor expansion of $\Phi$ in absolute coordinates to an expansion in relative coordinates, using the flat geometry at short distances \eqref{flatgm}.

 Collecting terms to one side, we obtain